 Why Buy Local Produce?

-The simple answer: it’s fresher, healthier, tastes much better – and it’s all organic.
+The simple answer: it’s fresher, healthier, tastes much better – and it’s all organically grown.
 When you stop to think that farmers not far from your home plant, grow, harvest and deliver that produce you’re preparing, it makes it all the more special and tasty.
-Close your eyes and salivate to tart apples with locally farmed raw milk cheese, cucumbers with local biodynamically farmed yogurt, or radishes with fresh local guacamole.
+Close your eyes and salivate to tart apples with locally farmed raw milk cheese, local cucumbers with local biodynamically farmed yogurt, or local radishes with fresh local guacamole.
 Find it all here.

-Besides being fresh-picked and organic, what sets our produce apart is the care and concern our produce department places in prepping and displaying each apple, cuc, or leafy green you see.
+Besides being fresh-picked and grown just right, what sets our produce apart is the care and concern our produce department places in prepping and displaying each apple, cuc, or leafy green you see.
 Meet the caring individuals who keep our fresh produce items looking their best until you meet and greet them.

 Other reasons to buy local: